zhlu4172/Love-Map/README.md

 ### 4. **User Profiles**
 <img src="imgs/profile.png" alt="Profile Page" width="400">

-   - Create and customize your profile with a name and avatar.
+   - Modify your name and profile photo.
    - View a summary of all your travel stats.

 ### 5. **Add City Feature**